ValgulNecron/kasuki/SECURITY.md

 ## Supported Versions

-The only supported version is the last one from this repos?
+The only supported version is the last one from this repo?

 ## Reporting a Vulnerability